k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash when setting nudist option in config
 - Artifact wielding function
 - Enable sunsword's shining effect when wielded in the offhand
-- New weapon: dwarvish beared axe
+- New weapon: dwarvish bearded axe
 - Fix: A shimmering globe appears around it!
 - Fix: typo in objects.txt for dwarvish bearded axe
 - Kathryn's birthday